ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 --- abstract

-This document specifies how transport protocols should increase their congestion window when the sender is constrained, either by the application stopping to supply data or by flow control.
+This document specifies how transport protocols should increase their congestion window when the sender is constrained.
+Such a constraint can  be caused by the application stopping to supply data or by flow control.

 --- middle